The Night Gwen Stacy Died: What If?

 In What If?
-Punisher #1 – "What if Peter Parker became the Punisher?", Peter, who is the Punisher in addition to Spider-Man, is able to save Gwen by killing the Green Goblin and webbing her body to a suspended scaffold on the bridge.
+Punisher #1 – "What if Peter Parker became the Punisher?", Peter, who becomes the Punisher in this continuity, is able to save Gwen by killing the Green Goblin and webbing her body to a suspended scaffold on the bridge.
 Feeling guilty over almost getting her killed, he quits being the Punisher to be with her, leaving his costume in a bin, where it is found by Frank Castle.

 In What If...Dark?
-Spider-Gwen #1, Spider-Man saves Gwen by jumping after her, but the Green Goblin cuts his web line when he tries to shoot it at the bridge, resulting in him breaking his neck on a pillar of the bridge while his corpse cushions Gwen's fall.
-As the Goblin leaves, Gwen discovers Peter's secret and hides his costume before the authorities retrieve his body.
-She vows to take revenge on the Goblin and dons Spider-Man's costume.
-As she lacks training and super powers, she decides to work together with Harry and set up a trap for the villain.
+Spider-Gwen #1 (which was co-written by Conway), titled "The Night Peter Parker Died", Spider-Man saves Gwen by jumping after her, but the Green Goblin cuts his web line when he tries to shoot it at the bridge, resulting in him breaking his neck on a pillar while his corpse cushions Gwen's fall.
+Gwen discovers Peter's secret and vows to take revenge on the Goblin while donning Spider-Man's costume.
+As she lacks training and super powers, she works with Harry to set up a trap for the villain.
 After successfully capturing him with a web bomb, she prepares to kill him with her father's gun before realizing doing so would betray Peter's memory.
 Harry however does pull the trigger and is horrified upon discovering his father was the Green Goblin.
-Blaming Gwen for his father's death, Harry becomes the new Green Goblin while Gwen promises Peter she will clean up the mess she made as Spider-Woman.
+Blaming Gwen for Norman's death, Harry becomes the new Green Goblin while Gwen promises Peter she will clean up the mess she made as Spider-Woman.

 Reception

 Gwen's death shocked Spider-Man readers, with some appreciating the bold move and others horrified by the unexpected demise of a popular character.
 In Amazing Spider-Man #125 (Oct 1973), an editorial comment on the letters page explained the creators' view:

 "The relationship between Pete and Gwen had been through a lot of inconsequential ups and downs, and unless the two were to be married, there was nowhere else to take it.
 But marriage seemed wrong, too.
 Peter just wasn't ready.
-So Gerry, Roy and Stan debated the question...
-All had reached the same inescapable conclusion.
+So Gerry, Roy and Stan debated the question… All had reached the same inescapable conclusion.
 Gwen's death was simply fated to happen.
 Events had shaped themselves in such a way that their only logical resolution was tragedy.
 So don't blame Gerry.
 Don't blame Stan.
 Don't blame anyone.
 Only the inscrutable, inexorable workings of circumstance are culpable this time."

 Fans were not appeased by this explanation, and Romita says that Marvel received some death threats.